-Task Force members reviewed and discussed virtual-only, in-person-only, and hybrid interview formats for the 2022-2023 recruitment cycle and unanimously recommended virtual-only interviews.
+The APCCMPD reviewed and discussed virtual-only, in-person-only, and hybrid interview formats for the 2024-2025 recruitment cycle and unanimously recommended virtual-only interviews.
 Virtual-only interviews provide the most equitable experience for candidates and programs.
-In addition to time and cost savings for applicants, virtual interviews offer broader access to programs across the country.
-They are also more efficient for training programs, offering greater flexibility for faculty interviewers while also minimizing environmental impact.
+In addition to time and cost savings for applicants, virtual interviews offer broader access to nationwide programs.
+They are also more efficient for training programs, offering greater flexibility for faculty interviewers and minimizing environmental impact.
 Offering a virtual-only interview format eliminates the need for applicants to choose between virtual or in-person options.
 Applicants are apprehensive that this choice could be perceived by PDs as a sign of interest in a program and can be an additional source of stress, especially for applicants with limited time or resources.
-All Task Force members acknowledged the difficulty applicants face in getting a sense of program and city culture.
-Task Force members also acknowledged the difficulty in showcasing smaller programs or those located outside of well-known metropolitan areas.
-Finally, they voiced concerns over application inflation due to reduced barriers of cost and time, leading to interview allocation disparities
+The APCCMPD acknowledges the difficulty applicants face in getting a sense of the program and city culture and the difficulty in showcasing smaller programs or those located outside of well-known metropolitan areas.